Targets: Frequently Asked Questions

 What about small to medium employers?

-There’s no plans to expand the reform to cover smaller employers with 100 – 499 employees.
+The legislation does not apply to smaller employers with 100 – 499 employees.

-However, these organisations can continue to select and monitor their own voluntary targets if they wish to do so.
+However, these organisations can continue to voluntarily select and measure progress against targets if they wish to do so as a driver of improvement.

 What about employers with overseas parent companies?